benbjohnson/litestream.io/content/tips/index.md

 Synchronous replication is on the Litestream roadmap but has not yet been implemented.

-## Snapshots to improve restore performance
+## Increase snapshots frequency to improve restore performance

-By default, snapshots are not created and WAL frames are replayed from the beginning when running restore.
-If you're writing data often, this may cause the WAL replay to take a while.
-You may wish to enable snapshotting in those situations by setting `snapshot-interval` to e.g. `1h`.
+By default, the `snapshot-interval` on a replica is unset so a new snapshot is taken when the previous snapshot is removed because of retention.
+For example, if your retention policy is the default setting of `24h` then a new snapshot will be taken once per day.

+However, if you're writing data often then WAL files will build up over that time period and increase your restore time.
+If you have frequent writes then it is recommended to either decrease your `retention` period or to set the `snapshot-interval` to something lower such as `1h`.

+For example, if your `retention` period is one day and your `snapshot-interval` is one hour then you will see a rolling set of 24 snapshots for your replica.

 [pg]: https://www.postgresql.org/docs/9.3/warm-standby.html
 [s3-replica]: https://litestream.io/reference/config/#s3-replica